Hotel rating: Alternative hotel ratings

 In recent years, alternative hotel ratings are starting to appear in an effort to promote sustainability or cultural diversity in international tourism.

+Seven stars

+Some hotels have been advertised as seven-star hotels.
+The Burj Al Arab hotel in Dubai, opened in 1998 with a butler for every room, was the first hotel widely described as a "seven-star" property.
+The hotel says the label originates from an unnamed British journalist on a press visit and that they neither encourage the term's use nor do they use it in their advertising.
+Similarly, the Emirates Palace Hotel in Abu Dhabi (open since 2005) is sometimes described as seven star, but the hotel uses only a five-star rating.
+The Galleria in Milan, Italy, was opened in 2007 and claims to have a seven-star certificate from SGS Italy2008.ì; however, the SGS Italy (not the official tourism agency) only has five stars in the general hotel stars categorization, with the full title of the certificate being left unknown, just as the renewal process is unknown.
+Overall, such claims are predominantly used for advertising purposes, as no traditional organization or formal body awards or recognizes any rating over five-star deluxe.

 Green Key International

 Green Key International is a voluntary eco-classification awarded to around 2,900 hotels and other establishments in 57 countries by the Foundation for Environmental Education.

 Green Key Global

 Green Key Global is a voluntary eco-classification awarded to around 1,850 hotels and venues in 15 countries.
 In 2009, Fairmont Hotels & Resorts joined the Green Key Global program.

 Green Globe

 Green Globe is a certification for sustainable tourism.
 Membership is reserved for companies and organizations who are committed to making positive contributions to the planet.
 The Green Building Initiative (GBI) acquired the U.S. rights to the Canadian Green Globes building assessment and certification for the program in 2004 and adapted it for the U.S. market.

 Salam Standard

 Salam Standard is a classification system for Muslim-friendly hotels.
-Hotels can get certified based on certain Muslim-friendly criteria such as offering prayer mats, removing alcohol from the room and offering halal restaurant recommendations; it is divided into 4 tiers (bronze, silver, gold and platinum).
+Hotels can get certified based on certain Muslim-friendly criteria such as offering prayer mats, removing alcohol from the room and offering halal restaurant recommendations; it is divided into 4 tiers (bronze, silver, gold, and platinum).
 Archipelago Hotels, Indonesia's biggest hospitality firm, is a prominent member of the Salam Standard system.